Reshmi kabab: Etymology

+Description

+Reshmi kababs have a crusty upper layer and a soft interior.
+Mughal culinary influence can be seen in the usage of a lot of cream and cashews.

-It is also served with salads of grated carrots, cucumber and onions, as used popularly.
+Reshmi kababs are often served with chutney, specifically Mint Chutney, and with salads of grated carrots, cucumber and onions.

-Taste

-The use of curd, cream, cashew nuts and spices as marinade gives its unique taste.
-In fact, the words 'Reshmi' and 'Malai' is used to indicate the use of curd and cream.
-The marination of this kabab is so juicy and tender that really turns into a mouth melting kabab dish.
-The timespan in which it is cooked is considered as a crucial concept which determines its taste.
+The use of curd, cream, cashew nuts and spices as marinade gives Reshmi kababs their unique taste.
+The time-span in which it is cooked is considered as a crucial concept which determines its taste.